AllenCompSci/Musical-Guacamole/README.md

 $refined walls cause its bad-helped omar a lot

 @worked on guac class (the enemy class for creating a lot of guacamoles) and the implementation in graphics

+@worked on guac class

+$actually finished walls, worked on layering